nancyqn-thompsong9/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
 It's important to focus on writing clear, correct code first and optimize only when there is a demonstrated need.

+# 2023-12-06
+- "Premature optimization is the root of all evil." - Donald Knuth.

+Focus on writing clean, readable code first and optimize only when necessary.
+Complicated optimizations can often make code harder to understand and maintain, leading to more bugs and difficulties in the long run.
+It's better to have working software that can be easily modified and improved than to waste time optimizing something that may not even be a bottleneck.